If you are spending some time in Paris, you will want to visit a few galleries and museums. But what are the best museums in Paris?

 Located in one of the buildings of Les Invalides, this museum is dedicated the the military history of France, from Antiquity to WWII.
 Included in the price of the ticket there’s also Napoleon’s Tomb.
-This definitely is one of the best museums in Paris for people with an interest in armies and military history.
+This definitely is one of the best museums for people with an interest in armies and military history.

 Musée Marmottan Monet

 Located in an old hunting pavilion, this museum is a collection of pieces that used to belong to Paul Marmottan, who was a massive fan of impressionist art.
 The collection includes 165 pieces by Monet (this is the largest collection of his work), with a circular room entirely dedicated to the water lily paintings.
 There also are pieces of Degas, Gaugin, Manet, Pissarro, Renoir and Sisley.

 Musée Marmottan Monet is open Tuesdays to Sundays from 10:00 am to 6:00 pm.
 On Thursdays it closes at 9:00 pm.
 Tickets are €10.20 and must be booked in advance.
 Alternatively, you can opt for this guided tour.

 Musée du Quai Branly

 The location of this museum – it’s in a building by Jean Nouvel – and the collection that is so different from that of other museums in Paris – it focusses on indigenous arts and cultures from Africa, Oceania, Asia and the Americas – make it truly worth visiting.

 The museum is open from Tuesday to Sunday from 10:30 am to 7:00 pm.
 It closes at 10:00 pm on Thursdays.
 Tickets are €12 and all visits must be booked in advance.
 You can get your tickets here.
 It’s included in the Paris City Card.